top of page

 Two things everyone wants to know:

-Yes, I make sure it is!
-An authentic, engaging and positive connection are key parts of what makes good therapy great, so I always help this to flow, in a way that works for you.
-I'd like you to have a good chuckle with me too - human to human - it helps with so many things, eh?!
+Yes, I make sure it is - an authentic and engaging connection are key parts of what makes great therapy!
+I’d like you to be able to feel uplifted and have a good chuckle in our sessions too - it helps with so many things.

-And if you choose video off for any of your sessions, you have the advantage of being able to easily flow between sitting, walking and lying down in your sessions to help you connect with yourself in different ways too.
+If you choose a phone session, you have the advantage of being able to feel comfortable sitting, walking or lying down to help you connect with yourself in different ways.

 Are online and phone sessions as effective as face to face?

 Research from both therapy and coaching fields says a clear YES - with surprisingly few exceptions.
-There are several factors as to why this is but in particular, the consistent feedback from my clients is that: being in a more "every day environment" makes it easier to link up learning from sessions into everyday scenarios - including straight after sessions.
+The consistent feedback from my clients is that being in a more "every day environment" makes it e

 Specific CBT and EMDR Research

-CBT: Meticulous research into Cognitive Behavioural Therapy models over the last 15 years has consistently demonstrated that CBT online, CBT by phone and CBT in person are all equally effective for the vast majority of issues, as each method has different but equal advantages.
+CBT: Meticulous research into Cognitive Behavioural Therapy models over the last 15 years has consistently demonstrated that CBT online, CBT by phone and CBT in person are all equally effective for the majority of issues.
+Each method has different but equal advantages.

-Do please book in for a free consultation if you’d like to ask me about the how and why of this, I’m very excited about sharing more!
+Do please book in for a free consultation if you’d like to discuss this.
+I’m very excited about sharing more!

 I valued the freedom I felt in phone sessions with Eleanor.
 I could sit and write for a bit, then walk about, sometimes stretch, or even lie down with my eyes closed to properly go inside.
 I used to struggle with knowing what I really needed, but now Eleanor has introduced me to these different ways of tuning in to my body and my deeper thoughts and feelings”